 Her daughter, Kalene, was also interested in learning more about this steam technology, which was originally developed in Australia, and joined her mother at the agricultural show.
 It was from there the two decided to order their own weed steaming machine from Steam ’N’ Weeds so that Kalene could start her own business, Steam Out Weeds, and Margo could utilize her services.

-“There’s a diesel burner on the machine and it brings the temperature (of the water) up to between 115 and 120 degrees.
-There are a bunch of different patented head attachments for different uses — like a small kind of shower head that you can use to get around perennials and not damage the other plants, and a big closed hood one that looks like a vacuum attachment,” said Kalene.
+“There’s a diesel burner on the machine and it brings the temperature (of the water) up to between 115-120°C. There are a bunch of different patented head attachments for different uses — like a small kind of shower head that you can use to get around perennials and not damage the other plants and a big closed hood one that looks like a vacuum attachment,” said Kalene.
 “The technology turns the water into saturated steam and what it does is hits the weed and bursts all of the chlorophyll cells, so it sends it into a state of shock.
 Then it will just wither away and die.”

 Margo added, “It’s a special technology, so it’s not just like being in your kitchen and boiling water to dump on weeds, but I know that also works.”